Written by Calvin on September 14, 2009/Calvin's Corner

 Campagnolo® Ultra-Torque™ and Record® Group

 As manufacturers release new groups and components, there are often new features that require new service procedures.
-This article will discuss the newer component groups available Campagnolo®.
+This article will discuss the newer component groups available from Campagnolo®.

 The article below will discuss the service and installation features of the following Campagnolo® Record® components: